raspberrypilearning/python-web-server-with-flask/worksheet.md

     ```
     You should get something like `192.168.1.3`

-1. Using another computer, tablet or smartphone, make sure it's connected to the same network as the Raspberry Pi.
+1. Take another computer, tablet, or smartphone, and make sure it's connected to the same network as the Raspberry Pi.

 1. Open up a web browser on the other device, and enter the Raspberry Pi's IP address into the address bar, with `:5000` on the end, e.g. `http://192.168.1.3:5000/`: